Axwabo/Budapest-Metro/README.md

 - tracks don't fully resemble their real-world curvatures and elevation
 - the timetable is only precise to the minute, causing some punctuality errors

-At the moment, only the M4 line has been built (including the carriage house).
+At the moment, only M4 and M3 lines have been built (including carriage houses).
-It's objectively the best metro in the world, so I had to build it first :3
+M4 is objectively the best metro in the world, so I had to build it first :3

 Trains get dispatched and recalled automatically.

 > [!NOTE]
-> You can select when and where to start the game.
-> However, due to a bug, the player always starts the game at Kelenföld vasútállomás on Linux (at least).
+> There aren't enough vehicles for M3 to provide full service based on the timetable.
+> M3 vehicles are recolored M4 vehicles for now.

+> [!NOTE]
+> Transferring between lines (via escalators) is not implemented yet.

 ## How to Play

-Currently, the web build doesn't work.
+You can [play the game in your browser](https://axwabo.github.io/Budapest-Metro) if you have a decent enough GPU!

+Alternatively, you can get it for Linux or slopdows:

 1. Download the zip file for your platform from the [releases page](https://github.com/Axwabo/Budapest-Metro/releases)
 2. Extract the archive to a folder